 If you’ve brought cash it’s advisable to exchange it directly, this is best done at Crown exchange offices which can assure you of a favorable exchange rate, commission free.

 If you haven’t brought any cash you can just as easily withdraw leva from your account.
 ATM’s can be found all over town.
 The maximum amount to be withdrawn a day is 800 leva.

 Transport to Sunny Beach

-Travel to Sunny Beach usually go by plane.
+Travel to Sunny Beach usually goes by plane.
 Do take into account that you might live in a different time zone.

 Various forms of public transport are available in Sunny Beach.

-There are taxis waiting on every corner and there are bus services.
+There are taxis waiting on every corner and there are bus services as well.

 Sunny Beach has a bus station with lines to other places in Bulgaria like: Sofia, Nesebar, Burgas and Varna.